jasonlaubb/Nokararos-AntiCheat/docs/misc/faq.md

 5. Do `-help` to view what command can you use.

+## It show something like "level 1", it is not working!

+Do `-op`, thank you.
+Stop asking this question.

+If it is not working, please make sure Matrix is above any chatRank addon (but below addon with chat command).

 ## How to change the punishment of the modules?

 Method 1: configui command